Tang dynasty

-The Tang capital at Chang'an (present-day Xi'an) was then the world's most populous city.
+The Tang capital at Chang'an (present-day Xi'an) was the world's most populous city for much of the dynasty's existence.
 Two censuses of the 7th and 8th centuries estimated the empire's population at about 50 million people, which grew to an estimated 80 million by the dynasty's end.
 From its numerous subjects, the dynasty raised professional and conscripted armies of hundreds of thousands of troops to contend with nomadic powers for control of Inner Asia and the lucrative trade-routes along the Silk Road.
 Far-flung kingdoms and states paid tribute to the Tang court, while the Tang also indirectly controlled several regions through a protectorate system.
-In addition to its political hegemony, the Tang exerted a powerful cultural influence over neighboring East Asian nations such as Japan and Korea.
+In addition to its political hegemony, the Tang exerted a powerful cultural influence over neighbouring East Asian nations such as Japan and Korea.

 Chinese culture flourished and further matured during the Tang era.
 It is traditionally considered the greatest age for Chinese poetry.
 Two of China's most famous poets, Li Bai and Du Fu, belonged to this age, contributing with poets such as Wang Wei to the monumental Three Hundred Tang Poems.
 Many famous painters such as Han Gan, Zhang Xuan, and Zhou Fang were active, while Chinese court music flourished with instruments such as the popular pipa.
-Tang scholars compiled a rich variety of historical literature, as well as encyclopedias and geographical works.
+Tang scholars compiled a rich variety of historical literature, as well as encyclopaedias and geographical works.
 Notable innovations included the development of woodblock printing.
 Buddhism became a major influence in Chinese culture, with native Chinese sects gaining prominence.
 However, in the 840s, Emperor Wuzong enacted policies to suppress Buddhism, which subsequently declined in influence.